 - Fennel spiced chicken thighs with roasted cauliflower lunch salad

-The meal prep recipe makes enough for 5 servings for the week, each meal has two 4-ounce chicken thighs plus a healthy portion of low carb cauliflower rice.
-You can freeze the chicken, but I don’t recommended freezing the cauliflower rice, I will explain why below.
-The best way to re-heat this keto meal prep the following days is in a 350 F oven for 7-10 minutes, if using a microwave, cover the container with a wet paper towel and make sure not to overheat, or the chicken will dry out.
+The meal prep recipe makes enough for 5 servings for the week.
+Each meal has two 4-ounce chicken thighs plus a healthy portion of low carb cauliflower rice.
+You can freeze the chicken, but I don’t recommended freezing the cauliflower rice.
+I will explain why below.
+The best way to re-heat this keto meal prep the following days is in a 350 degree F oven for 7-10 minutes.
+If using a microwave, cover the container with a wet paper towel and make sure not to overheat or the chicken will dry out.

 Can I Use Frozen Cauliflower Rice?